SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``async`` keyword is part of the function's type, and synchronous functions are subtypes of asynchronous functions.
-As a result, you can use a synchronous function in the same places as an asynchronous one.
+As a result, you can use a synchronous function in a context where an asynchronous function is expected.
 For example,
 you can override an asynchronous method with a synchronous method, and a synchronous method can satisfy a protocol requirement